 Certain investments of the Authority are separately held by its fiscal agent, U.S. Bank National Association, in the Authority's name.
 These investments are held in Fidelity Treasury Funds through money market accounts.
 Money market investments that have a remaining maturity at the time of purchase of one year or less are reported at amortized cost, which approximates fair value.
 The Authority follows the County's investment policy with respect to acceptable credit ratings for its investments.
-Investments in the amount of

-\$86,313 is restricted for debt service requirements related to the 2001 Park Facilities Revenue Refunding Bonds.
+Investments in the amount of \$1,937,368 is restricted for debt service requirements related to the 2001 Park Facilities Revenue Refunding Bonds and the Laurel Hill Note Payable.